 Rogue-one and Art Pistol strike again with this fantastic new mural of a musician, tucked away in Sauchiehall Lane.
 Sauchiehall Street is a great place to visit for new music, with plenty of venues hosting regular music nights.

-Having re-opened its doors more than a year after the tragedy, The Clutha Bar now features a fantastic mural on the outside wall, celebrating many of the famous faces that have been associated with the venue.
+The Clutha Bar features a fantastic mural on the outside wall, celebrating many of the famous faces that have been associated with the venue.
 From Alex Harvey, Frank Zappa, and Woody Guthrie to Billy Connolly, Benny Lynch and Stan Laurel, this piece of art highlights the unique people of the city's history.
 Completed by Rogue-one, EJEK, and Art Pistol, find out the stories behind these famous faces on the Glasgow Music City Tour.

 Taking influence from the Beastie Boys and Run DMC, Rogue-One's Hip Hop Marionettes graces the side of of a building on John Street, adding a splash of colour and humour to the otherwise plain brickwork.